 There are a few scenarios that cause fire sprinklers to freeze other than heating system failure.
 Monitor the temperature to ensure it doesn’t drop below 40 degrees when the heat needs to be turned off in an area or insulation is removed in order to perform work.
-Also, turn the heat back on and replace the insulation once the work is finished.
+After finishing the work, turn the heat back on and replace the insulation.
 Additionally, fire sprinkler heads in close proximity to the open windows may freeze and leak.
 Remind people to close windows and to check for open windows throughout the facility to combat this problem.

 You can take action in order to prevent fire sprinkler leaks from occurring at your facility.
 The best way to prevent this issue is to have your facility’s fire sprinkler system maintained according to NFPA 25 code requirements.
 Hiring a fire and life safety company to regularly service your system will help prevent fire sprinkler leaks.